BlockchainCommons/Research/papers/bcr-0005-ur.md

 #### 5. Partition the encoded payload into a sequence of fragments

 The number of characters in each fragment is `maximumFragmentCharacters` and depends on the desired density of the resultant QR Codes.
 There is no requirement that all the fragments be of equal size.
-In the simplest partitioning scheme, the last fragment may be shorter than the others.
+In the simplest partitioning scheme, the last fragment MAY be shorter than the others.
 1000 characters per fragment is suggested based on experimentation with smaller display sizes.

 ```
 maximumFragmentCharacters = 1000;